Dioptase (IV)

 US Shipping Insurance:

-Insurance is not included on all orders.
+Insurance is not included on all mineral specimen orders.
 We insure packages on a case-by-case basis, if you would like to insure your package please contact us.

 Damage or Loss:

-If your mineral is damaged or lost during shipment we will work with you to compensate you for the issue.
-Shipping times are currently longer than usual because of COVID so please be patient if your tracking is not updating regularly.
+If your mineral specimen is damaged or lost during shipment we will work with you to compensate you for the issue.

-If your package arrives damaged please keep ALL of the original packaging as it may be required by the shipping service for an insurance review.
+If your mineral specimen package arrives damaged please keep ALL of the original packaging as it may be required by the shipping service for an insurance review.
 Contact us immediately with any issues.

 Please unpack your mineral/s with care, we are not responsible for damage during unpacking.